-How Can Industrial Companies Build a Data-Driven Culture in Their Business
+How Can Industrial Companies Make Their Business Data-driven?

 “When we have all data online it will be great for humanity.
 It is a prerequisite to solving many problems that humankind faces.” – Robert Cailliau, engineer, computer scientist, author

 A data-driven culture refers to the ideal operating environment that aims to make good use of data in order to improve efficiency in different business operations.
 It can also be defined as a principle that gives focus on information from existing data to be utilized as a basis for making crucial business decisions.

 In the past, business folks have been extremely dependent on their intuition and personal experience every time they face a certain scenario that can bring a big difference to the fate of their company.
 But times have changed, and ever since the emergence of the World Wide Web, many entrepreneurs today are keener to integrate a data-driven culture within their organization because of its promising potential.
 What are the reasons behind such phenomenon?

 In the modern world dominated by technologies that slowly surpass the capability of the human mind, data can be considered as the king.
 Data contains an almost infinite amount of information especially those that can be analyzed computationally to identify specific patterns, associations, trends, that are usually related to how humans behave.
 An example of this is the Big Data, a set of enormous volumes of both structured and unstructured data that cannot be easily processed by traditional database and software techniques.

 Applying tools to understand Big Data proved to be an extremely valuable resource for most businesses.
 In fact, according to a study, nearly 50% of companies have already spent a significant amount of money in big data and more than 70% of those are planning to reinvest for the same purpose.
 This is because Big Data can be an efficient tool in identifying what the customers want and how they behave to specific scenarios.